stakater/Playbook/content/workshop/konfigurator/scenario.md

 ## Verify newly rendered config

-`konfigurator-stakater-logging-fluentd-elasticsearch-rendered` will get updated and the parsing regex for `nordmart-konfig-demo` will be seen in the fluentd configurations that will be mounted on all the pods of the DaemoSet `stakater-fluent-elasticsearch`
+`konfigurator-stakater-logging-fluentd-elasticsearch-rendered` will get updated and the parsing regex for `nordmart-konfig-demo` will be seen in the fluentd configurations that will be mounted on all the pods of the DaemonSet `stakater-fluent-elasticsearch`

 ## After Parsing